C/2007 N3 (Lulin)

-Comet Lulin (official designation C/2007 N3 (Lulin), Traditional Chinese:鹿林彗星) is a non-periodic comet.
+Comet Lulin, formal designation C/2007 N3, (Traditional Chinese:鹿林彗星) is a non-periodic comet.
 It was discovered by Ye Quanzhi and Lin Chi-Sheng from Lulin Observatory.
 It peaked in brightness at magnitude between +4.5 and +5, becoming visible to the naked eye, and arrived at perigee for observers on Earth on February 24, 2009, and at 0.411 AU from Earth.

 Discovery

 The comet was first photographed by astronomer Lin Chi-Sheng (林啟生) with a 0.41 m telescope at the Lulin Observatory in Nantou, Taiwan on July 11, 2007.
 However, it was the 19-year-old Ye Quanzhi (葉泉志) from Sun Yat-sen University in China, who identified the new object from three of the photographs taken by Lin.

 Initially, the object was thought to be a magnitude 18.9 asteroid, but images taken a week after the discovery with a larger 0.61 m telescope revealed the presence of a faint coma.

 The discovery occurred as part of the Lulin Sky Survey project to identify small objects in the Solar System, particularly Near-Earth Objects.
 The comet was named "Comet Lulin" after the observatory, and its official designation is Comet C/2007 N3.